offshorewind/offshorewind.github.io/_posts/2017-06-18-Data-visualization-with-Octave.markdown

 ---
 Today I got my super cool Octave data visualization work done.
 It is a memorable moment for me.
 Now I know what is behind the cool pics!

+Thank especially Dr. Andrew Ng for the awesome course : Machine learning on Coursera!